‘Deadliest Catch’ Sig Hansen Sued By Estranged Daughter, Alleges Molested At Two

 — ArtsMusicMovies (@ArtsMusicMovies) March 15, 2017

 Captain Sig Hansen along with his brother Edgar have been stars of the very popular show Deadliest Catch since the premiere season.
 The reality show follows the trials and tribulations of crab fishermen, considered to be one of the deadliest jobs in the world, working in the harsh and unpredictable Bering Sea.
-Sig has been married to his wife June since 2001 and has two children, Nina and Mandy, the latter who has been on the show.
+Sig has been married to his wife June since 2001 and have two children, Nina and Mandy, the latter who has been on the show.

 Watch Captain Sig Hansen Recap Deadliest Catch in 90 Seconds! – https://t.co/zJiEZLE9DN pic.twitter.com/o0G5xLixcs